 You may have read other articles on our TripAdvisor course, including how TripAdvisor works, but you may still be curious as to how TripAdvisor makes money.
-If you aren’t required to book through the website, and you don’t have to pay to use TripAdvisor, how does TripAdvisor make money?
+If you aren’t required to book through the website, and you don’t have to pay to use TripAdvisor, how does the company make money?

 TripAdvisor makes money through click-based advertising for other booking websites.
-When you view a hotel, TripAdvisor shows you its prices (and similar lodgings) on its partner websites.
+When you view a hotel, TripAdvisor shows you its prices on its partner websites.
 If you go to a partner website and book a stay at a hotel, TripAdvisor earns a percentage of your total booking payment.

 The advertisements on TripAdvisor are always for hotels, resorts, hostels, etc. The more you use TripAdvisor, the more it will learn about the destination you are interested in, and the types of lodgings you like to look at.
-The ads will be catered to your interests, and will more than likely take you to another travel website such as priceline.com, orbitz.com, expedia.com, or booking.com.
+The ads will be catered to your interests, and will more than likely take you to another travel website such as Priceline.com, or Expedia.com.

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.

 Was something in this tutorial missing, confusing, or out of date?
 Or did it give you all the information you needed, and you just want to say "thanks"?
 We'd love to hear what you thought!